mdennebaum/wildling/README.md

-This is a starter app for the [go cheshire](https://github.com/trendrr/cheshire-golang) web framework.
-You can use this as a boilerplate when starting a new cheshire project.
+This is a starter app for the [goshire](https://github.com/trendrr/goshire) web framework.
+You can use this as a boilerplate when starting a new goshire project.

 ##Install